Enter The World of Online Audiology

 share their custom simulation data across the product community which also means

 users have access to all simulation data that others shared.

 Crafting a user journey when no data is available was not our top priority work of line.

 And we were totally wrong about this.
 It’s like we were saying to our first users

 "our first hand shake with you is not important”.
 Luckily, we learned our mistake early and

 defined a route to make experience more engaging for the first time users.

-underrated and under utilised.
-Through multiple explorations, we were able to turn this plain
+After a series of design explorations, we were able to turn this plain

 Data schema for audiology diagnostics is sophisticated.